-- Avoid known locations of Lepidium subcordatum on site as much as possible with micro siting of turbines and other soil-disturbing activities. - Conduct pre-clearance Lepidium subcordatum surveys of all of the areas in which soil will be disturbed for construction of the Project, both temporary and permanent, and implement a rescue/relocation program for this species.
-A pre-clearance Survey is required to take place during the active season for Lepidium subcordatum in order to identify all specimens within the full construction footprint.
+- Avoid known locations of Lepidium subcordatum on site as much as possible with micro siting of turbines and other soil-disturbing activities. - Conduct preconstruction Lepidium subcordatum surveys of all of the areas in which soil will be disturbed for construction of the Project, both temporary and permanent, and implement a rescue/relocation program for this species.
+A pre-construction Survey is required to take place during the active season for Lepidium subcordatum in order to identify all specimens within the full construction footprint.
 These specimens shall either be retained in-situ or translocated.
 The specimens identified in the baseline survey (on the crest of Sultan Uvays range within the wind farm area and along the planned OTHL on the southern slope of Sultan Uvays) will be retained in-situ and clearly demarcated.
-In addition, training will be provided to contractors on the conservation importance of this species. - A Reptile Relocation Plan is required for the Uzbekistan Toadhead Agama, Central Asian Tortoise, and Szczerbak's Even-fingered Gecko.
+In addition, training will be provided to contractors on the conservation importance of this species.

+- A Reptile Relocation Plan is required for the Uzbekistan Toadhead Agama, Central Asian Tortoise, and Szczerbak's Even-fingered Gecko.
 The Plan will outline the methodology and results of the identification of release sites, erection of fencing to exclude relocated tortoises in the construction footprint, designation and erection of livestock exclusion fencing gecko release sites, monitoring and reporting requirements as well as assigned roles and responsibilities.
 Full-time Ecologist as part of EPC contractor team to be on site throughout all construction works from the time of LNTP, inclusive of all early site preparation works, and throughout the entirety of the construction period.
-The Project clearance timeline will allow for relocation of all stated reptiles in their active seasons, prior to any clearance needing to take place. - Prior to site clearance, a nocturnal survey for herptiles will be undertaken to assess whether the widespread saw-scaled viper is present (which is highly venomous) and this will incidentally confirm presence or absence of any other nocturnal species.
-The methodology for the survey will be fine-tuned by site ecologist but as a minimum will involve undertaking a day time reconnaissance of affected areas to assess habitat suitability for herptiles and safe accessibility at night time.
-The most suitable habitat locations for the WTGs and the main laydown and camp areas will be surveyed over 3 nights with herptile survey torches, when the temperature is suitable for herptiles to be active, expected from March onwards.
-Three no. transects totaling 250m should be undertaken on 4 representative WTG sites and also on the main laydown area and camp site.
-The results will be reported in a Nocturnal Herptile Survey report. - The reintroduction of reptiles back onto the windfarm site will be undertaken post construction in accordance with technical advice from the local office representative of the Institute of Zoology.

-- Restricting OHTL construction activities to outside of the spring season (April-May) within areas where Bukhara Red Deer may occur on the desert piedmont slopes along the northern portion of the Project's OHTL route. - For other species, chance-find procedures with individual relocations as deemed necessary is sufficient.
+The Project clearance timeline will allow for relocation of all stated reptiles in their active seasons, prior to any clearance needing to take place. - The reintroduction of reptiles back onto the windfarm site will be undertaken post construction in accordance with technical advice from the local office representative of the Institute of Zoology. - Restricting OHTL construction activities to outside of the spring season (April-May) within areas where Bukhara Red Deer may occur on the desert piedmont slopes along the northern portion of the Project's OHTL route. - For other species, chance-find procedures with individual relocations as deemed necessary is sufficient.
 Chance Find Procedure will be included within the CESMP to provide general guidance on potential ecological triggers for work stoppage. - The Biodiversity Action Plan (BAP) provides the strategy designed to achieve No Net Gain (NG) for the Bukhara Red Deer.